 2 green onions, diced

-2 6 ounce cans low-sodium tuna packed in water
+2 5 ounce cans tuna in water, drained

-1 15 ounce can no salt added white beans, drained and rinsed
+1 15.5 ounce can no salt added white beans (navy, Great Northern, cannellini, etc.), drained and rinsed

 1/2 teaspoon salt

-- Before you begin wash your hands, surfaces, utensils, vegetables, and tops of cans.
+- Before you begin, wash your hands, surfaces, utensils, tops of cans, and produce.

 - Cut cucumbers lengthwise and scoop out seeds with a spoon.